 About Farming the Sun

-Farming the Sun’s focus today has returned to community bulk-buying of solar energy technologies ~ see here for details.
+Farming the Sun’s focus today is community bulk-buy programs of solar energy technologies for homes, farms and businesses.

 Are you interested in community solar?